 Five churches complete mission to clear millions in medical debt for more than 1,000 households in Minnesota and Wisconsin

-The ecumenical Lenten project stretched beyond Lent due to the pandemic.
-Sometime in the next couple weeks the households impacted will receive a notice in a yellow envelope informing them they are no longer liable for this medical debt.
+The ecumenical Lenten project stretched beyond 2020 Lent due to the pandemic.
+The households impacted received a notice in a yellow envelope informing them that they are no longer liable for this medical debt.

 “Even little churches in small towns can make a big impact in their communities,” said the Rev. Rachel Rosendahl, pastor of Grace Presbyterian Church in Winona, Minnesota, one of the churches involved in the medical debt-forgiveness fundraising.
 This will give these families a chance to start over and build better credit, she said.

-In addition to Rosendahl at Grace Presbyterian, the Rev. Danielle Bartz, First Congregational Church of Winona, (United Church of Christ); the Rev. Michael Short, Central Lutheran Church, (Evangelical Lutheran Church in America); the Rev. Jeff Franko, Cedar Valley Lutheran Church, (ELCA); and the Rev. Corrine Haulotte, Lutheran Campus Center of Winona, (ECLA), form the interdenominational “Tuesday morning group.”
-They meet together on Tuesdays — virtually during the pandemic — to study Scripture and share ideas for ministry and mission.
+In addition to Rosendahl at Grace Presbyterian, the Rev. Danielle Bartz, First Congregational Church of Winona, (United Church of Christ); the Rev. Michael Short, Central Lutheran Church, (Evangelical Lutheran Church in America); the Rev. Jeff Franko, Cedar Valley Lutheran Church (ELCA); and the Rev. Corrine Haulotte, Lutheran Campus Center of Winona, (ELCA) form the interdenominational “Tuesday morning group.”
+They meet on Tuesdays— virtually during the pandemic — to study Scripture and share ideas for ministry and mission.
 These pastors may represent different denominations and have different ideas, but they all want the same things: to help where they can and to spread the Good News.

 The pastors say their congregations stepped up, reaching the $15,000 fundraising goal by mid-July.
 Once the funds were raised, the churches partnered with the New York-based RIP Medical Debt, a nonprofit with expertise in finding and purchasing medical debt in bulk for a fraction of its original cost.
 By creating a campaign through RIP Medical Debt, more than $2 million in medical debt was purchased and forgiven through the collaborative fundraising of these faith communities.